lllyasviel/sketchKeras/README.md

 ![pic](https://raw.githubusercontent.com/lllyasviel/sketchKeras/master/test2/opencv.jpg)

-opencv and high-pass enhanced (still not so good and we can see the pic is going to become a grayscaled detail pic but not a sketch)
+opencv and high-pass enhanced (still not so good and we can see the pic is going to become a grayscaled detailed pic but not a sketch)

 ![pic](https://raw.githubusercontent.com/lllyasviel/sketchKeras/master/test2/opencv_enhanced.jpg)